alice17/wohnung-notifier-bot/README.md

 ## 📝 TODO

--   **Add a Test Suite:** Introduce `pytest` to write unit and integration tests for better reliability.
 -   **Improve Error Handling:** Make the scraper more resilient to temporary network issues or minor HTML changes.
 -   **Add more scrapers:** Expand to support additional real estate platforms.
+-   **Add Advanced Filtering:** Implement more complex filtering logic (e.g., proximity to transit, floor level preferences).
+-   **Web Dashboard:** Create a simple web interface to view and manage listings.